Electric Wheelchair Width 0.72 & Length 1.36 metres

 barrier=cycle_barrier

 Does appear if the measurements are missing, or cycle_barrier= is not shown as either single, double, triple, diagonal or tilted.
-All is explained, including the measurements needed on the OpenStreetMap Wiki
+All is explained, including the measurements needed on the OpenStreetMap Wiki for cycle barriers

 barrier=bollard, and barrier=block